+The display of a model of communication and understanding the key elements of the communication process, it’s a start of being a good communicator.
+Being a good communicator starts with appreciating how complex communicating can be.
+Communication is not just sending information but sharing information in a planned way.
+The message is a tangible formulation of the thought or idea sent to the sender or receiver.
 The channel is the medium by which a message is sent, like a phone, text, email, this blog or a face to face conversation.
 The nature of effective communication is cyclical, in that a sender and receiver may exchange messages several times to achieve a mutual understanding.

 Feedback is so important to determine whether the receiver correctly interpreted the message to avoid communication breakdown.
 Without feedback the communication cycle is incomplete.
 Effective communication involves both the transference and the mutual understanding of information.